Healthy Lemon Dill Potato Salad (No Mayo)

 This healthy lemon dill potato salad is made without mayo for those who want something different from the heavy duty potato salad recipes that are generally out there.
 Its light and so refreshing because of the dressing.
 If you are serving this at a barbecue, this salad makes the perfect side because its so light.

-Best Potatoes to use for Healthy Lemon Dill Potato Salad
+Ingredients You’ll Need to Make Healthy Lemon Dill Potato Salad

 If you have an option, the best potatoes for a potato salad are waxy potatoes like Yukon Gold or Red Potatoes.
 I picked up a pack of baby potatoes, because thats whats available in India and they are not very starchy.
 So they hold their shape and don’t disintegrate when tossed around in the dressing.

-It's really important to season the water well while boiling the potatoes.
-Or they'll be bland.
+- It’s really important to season the water well while boiling the potatoes to make sure they’re not bland.

-Since the dressing of this salad is a vinaigrette and not mayo based, the best time to dress this salad is while the potatoes are still warm.
+- Since the dressing of this salad is a vinaigrette and not mayo based, the best time to dress this salad is while the potatoes are still warm.
 This helps them soak the dressing up, which means you have MORE FLAVOUR in each bite.
-If this was a mayo based salad, then its best to let the potatoes cool down completely before dressing them so that the salad doesn't get watery.

 This healthy lemon dill potato salad is sooo good, you’ll probably never go back to using mayonnaise again.
 Umm maybe that’s not true – they are both great in their own way!
 But for now, I’m sticking with this fresh, lemony, herby salad that’s making this heat more bearable!

-Serve this Healthy Lemon Dill Potato Salad with:
+Watch How to Make Lemon Dill Potato Salad

 Healthy Lemon Dill Potato Salad (No Mayo)